davidfou/conventionalcomments-web-extension/README.md

 1. Run `yarn test` to run unit tests
 1. Run `yarn codeceptjs` to run end-to-end tests

+#### Generate the screenshots

+Some screenshots might not have exactly the same size locally compared to the CI.
+The following commands will ensure the screenshots are taken the same way than on the CI.

+1. Run `docker-compose build update-screenshots`
+1. Run `docker-compose run update-screenshots`

 ### Build the extension

 1. Run `yarn build`